isc-at/WebSocketIRIS.js/README.md

  It is also NOT serviced by InterSystems Support !
 ~~~

 This is now the version compatible to IRIS unsing _IRIS Native API for Node.js_
+which is significantly different from the interface availaible for Caché.

 Node / JavaScript have wide reputation to work as a WebSocket client.
 By using the IRIS adapter it becomes easy to control it and to consume the results as a
 Client for WebSocket Servers and to collect the replies in Caché, Ensemble, ..